lingjieqiao/stat159-fall2016-project1/paper/paper.md

 ![alt tag](/images/markdown-logo.png)

-Markdown, as one of the markup languages, is greatly used in this project.
+_Markdown_, as one of the markup languages, is greatly used in this project.
 README file, paper section files and the final paper are all written with markdown language.
 People normally recognize markdown as an "easy to write and easy to read" language, as it doesn't require complicated syntax and can be composed with plain text.

-I personally think Markdown is very useful in statistics because it creates clean and well-structured documents while at the same time is easy to pick up the concept/syntax.
-It can be used in writing research report, which is exactly what I am using for this paper.
+I personally think Markdown is very useful in statistics because it creates clean and well-structured documents while at the same time has syntax that is easy to pick up for the beginners.
+It can be used in writing research report, which is the exact language I am using for this paper.

 ---